ibm-maximo-dev/maximo-swift-restclient/README.md

 var re : Resource = rs.create(jo: jo, properties: nil)
 ```

 * Working with children objects is just as simple.
-They can just make be part of the workorder JSON.
-The following example illustrates the creation of a Plaaned Labor record/object that is a child of the work order.
+They may be part of the work order JSON as nested objects.
+The following example illustrates the creation of a Planned Labor record/object that is a child of the work order JSON object.

 ```swift
 var wplJo : [String: Any] = ["skilllevel": "FIRSTCLASS", "craft": "ELECT"] var wpLaborArray : [Any] = [wplJo] jo["wplabor"] = wpLaborArray
 ```

-> **Note**: The sample uses the lean format.

 #### Returning attribute values when creating a new Work Order
 By default, the create operation does not return any content for the new created work order.
 Since many attribute values are auto-generated or automatically assigned at the server side based on the Maximo business logic, it often makes sense to get the final representation of the newly created resource.